-We have been travelling around New Zealand for six months now and still have our savings relatively intact.
+We have been traveling around New Zealand for six months now and still have our savings relatively intact.
 How did we do it?
 Simple, we worked for our accommodation (wwoofing).
 WWOOF stands for Worldwide Opportunities on Organic Farms but in New Zealand, the term is used loosely and generally refers to any work exchange for accommodation.

-the money you can save and all you need to do is donate 2-4 hours of your day!
+For a standard dorm bed in the North Island, expect to pay around $25 per night.
+This price increases dramatically the further south you go and can be as much as $35 per night in Queenstown.
+This is why working for accommodation is the only way to travel New Zealand.
+Think of all the money you can save and all you need to do is donate 2-4 hours of your day!
 Most of the time, the work can be done in the morning, which still leaves the afternoon free for exploring.

 Saving money on accommodation is not the only reason wwoofing benefits your travels.
 It can become an experience in itself, an excuse to try something you’ve never done before and learn something new.
 Due to its scenery and diversity, New Zealand may be one of the best places in the world to do this.
 Backpackers have been doing it for years now and because of the New Zealanders’ friendly and easy going lifestyle, it has become a common occurrence.
 You can crayfish in Kaikoura, work on a boat in the stunningly beautiful Marlborough Sounds or help out at a hippy community in Golden Bay.